darkrelics/eidolon-engine/documentation/schema.md

 **Global Secondary Indexes:**

-- **CharacterID-index**: CharacterID - For querying active segments by character
+- **CharacterID-index**: CharacterID (HASH) - For querying active segments by character
+  - Projection Type: ALL (includes all attributes for complete segment data retrieval)
 - **EndTimeIndex**: Status (HASH), EndTime (RANGE) - For finding segments by status and monitoring upcoming completions
+  - Projection Type: ALL (includes all attributes for segment processing)

 ## StoryHistory Table